hhu-swarm/hhu-swarm.github.io/README.md

 Knowledge is obtained, whenever a human beeing learns a new thing.
 This knowledge might be of many different kinds like:
 - practical (e.g. how to code)
 - theoretical (how do binary trees work)
-- methodically (how to read a book effectivly)
+- methodically (how to read a book effectively)

 Imagine a place, where humans contribute to a central repository of knowledge that is publicly available?
 Imagine beeing part of a community of humans, who build this central repository from scratch.
 Imagine learning how to use several technologies in the process.